Burnt Snow: My Years Living & Working with the Dene of the Northwest Territories

 "This is an amazing book about a young man who embraced the Dene culture in our spectacular True North in exploring, travel and working.
-A respectful collection of stories of my people’s lives in a time of great change”.
+A respectful story of our people’s lives in a time of great change.”

 -- Charles Neyelle, Dene Spiritual leader and Elder of Deline, Northwest Territories.

 “This is a work of historical significance to Canada.
 Moore records events during a period of rapid change in the Canadian north, a period of industrialization, devolution, the re-emergence of Indigenous self-government.
-This, of itself, qualifies the work as an historical document.
-I would suggest that this book will appeal to scholars and enthusiasts interested in the north; to hunters, fishers and wilderness travellers, to scholars of history, anthropology and public policy, and ultimately it will appeal to those who love a good story”.
+This, of itself, qualifies the work as a historical document.
+I would suggest that this book will appeal to scholars and enthusiasts interested in the north; to hunters, fishers and wilderness travelers, to scholars of history, anthropology, and public policy, and ultimately it will appeal to those who love a good story."

--- David Young, former Manitoba economist and wildlife enthusiast
+-- David Young, retired Manitoba economist and wildlife enthusiast.

 “Mr. Moore’s book is equal parts frank self-exploration and humble ethnology.
 As a newcomer in Dene and Dogrib lands, Moore experienced local culture, economics, and, at times, overwhelming change, first hand.
 I admire his approach as a sojourner and writer.
 Moore lived in the north for more than three decades but never assumes a superior tone in his perspective.
 He arrived in the north to be educated and never stopped learning and listening.
 This is a memoir steeped in love and respect for the life skills and vast knowledge of the land-based people he encountered in the Northwest Territories of Canada."